andriydruk/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 00000000 T Q_rsqrt
 ~~~

-As mentioned above T means definition of symbol (in our case method) inside library.
+As mentioned above `T` means definition of symbol (in our case method) inside library.
 Next step archive object file to .a file

 > The gnu ar program creates, modifies, and extracts from archives.
-An archive is a single file holding a collection of other files in a structure that makes it possible to retrieve the original individual files (called members of the archive).
-[1](https://sourceware.org/binutils/docs/binutils/ar.html)
+An archive is a single file holding a collection of other files in a structure that makes it possible to retrieve the original individual files (called members of the archive). <sup>[4](https://sourceware.org/binutils/docs/binutils/ar.html)</sup>

 ~~~bash
 ./toolchain/bin/arm-linux-androideabi-ar rcs libstatic.a fast-inverse-square-root.o